xenobiolab/xenoquant/README.md

 The `train` command builds a model from two nanopore datasets:

-1. Reads containing the UBP substitution
+1. Reads containing the XNA substitution
 2. Reads containing the canonical DNA comparison

-Each dataset requires a reference FASTA file that contains the UBP base abbreviation in the sequence so the model focus position can be defined.
+Each dataset requires a reference FASTA file that contains the XNA base abbreviation in the sequence so the model focus position can be defined.

 #### Required inputs
 - Desired output directory
-- FAST5 or POD5 directory containing UBP substitution
+- FAST5 or POD5 directory containing XNA substitution
 - FAST5 or POD5 directory containing canonical DNA comparison
-- Reference file (`.fa`) for UBP dataset
+- Reference file (`.fa`) for XNA dataset
 - Reference file (`.fa`) for canonical DNA dataset

 #### Training workflow